-- Awnings shall be continuous above openings below.
-Breaks in awnings shall coincide with breaks in facade openings below. - ii.
-Canvas and fabric awnings must be made of durable fabric and must be in a fixed position. - iii.
+- An awning is an ornamental roof-like protective cover over a door, entrance, window or outdoor service area that projects from the face of a structure and is constructed of durable materials. - ii.
+Awnings shall be continuous above openings below.
+Breaks in awnings shall coincide with breaks in facade openings below. - iii.
+Canvas and fabric awnings must be made of durable fabric and must be in a fixed position. - iv.
+High-gloss or plasticized fabrics are prohibited. - v.
 Awnings must be self-supporting.
-No support poles may encroach onto the right-of-way. - iv.
-Awnings must have a minimum of 7 feet clear height above the sidewalk and must have a maximum depth of 5 feet. - v.
+No support poles may encroach onto the right-of-way. - vi.
+Awnings must have a minimum of 7 feet clear height above the sidewalk and must have a maximum depth of 5 feet. - vii.
 All applicants must provide an indemnity agreement, in a form acceptable to the Town, holding harmless and indemnifying the Town, its officers and employees, from and against any and all claims and liability resulting from encroachment into the public right of way.
 Applicants must also provide proof of insurance acceptable to the Town and naming the Town as an additional insured on a primary, non-contributory basis.